nich9000/prd-generator/README.md

   <em>The user-flow Mermaid diagram from <a href="examples/ai_shopping_assistant.md">examples/ai_shopping_assistant.md</a>, rendered by GitHub.
 Generated automatically by the Diagrammer agent — no hand-drawing.</em>
 </p>

+## Part of The PM Scaffold

+This repo is one of two reference implementations of the **Specs** rung of [The PM Scaffold](https://github.com/nich9000/ears-spec-agent#the-pm-scaffold) — a framework for working as a product manager in the agentic era.
+The Scaffold names four rungs (Specs, Memory, Orchestration, Evaluation) that stay constant while the AI tools underneath rotate. `prd-generator` and [`ears-spec-agent`](https://github.com/nich9000/ears-spec-agent) both live in Specs, at different scopes.

+You swap rungs, not the scaffold.
+More rungs and reference implementations to follow.

 ## What you get, concretely

 Every generated PRD ships with these structural elements.
 Excerpts below are pulled verbatim from the example PRDs in `examples/`.